-The school is following the federal definition of financial need which is the positive difference between the overall 9 months cost of attendance, minus the expected family contribution.
+The school is following the federal definition of financial need, which is the positive difference between the overall nine months cost of attendance, minus the expected family contribution.
 The expected family contribution is a number generated by federal calculators based on income, assets, and cost of living and financial support of dependents.
 Most students qualify for a need based scholarship.

-Part-time students also receive institutional scholarships to help alleviate financial need as well as based on merit provided that they register to a minimum of 6 credits hours in each term.
-(There are 2 terms in the year.)
+Part-time students are funded at the same level as full-time students; they receive institutional scholarships provided that they register for a minimum of 6 credit hours in each term.
+(There are two terms in the year.)

 Absalom Jones Scholarship

 The Absalom Jones Scholarship Fund was established at EDS to support African-Americans preparing for ministry in the Episcopal Church.
 To be considered, a person must be an African-American with US citizenship, a confirmed Episcopalian, either a current full-time MDiv student at EDS or an MDiv applicant who has been admitted to EDS as a full-time student, someone who has the demonstrated intention of preparing for ordained ministry in the Episcopal Church, and demonstrates financial need.

 In the academic year 2013-14 EDS will award one full tuition scholarship.
 The scholarship will cover 70% of tuition costs in subsequent years until graduation.
 This application is due to the financial aid department by Friday, March 13, 2015.
 Absalom Jones Scholarship Application [PDF]

 EDS is sponsoring 2 academic scholarships for entering MDiv and MATS full time students in June and Fall of every year.
 Interested applicants must have a documented high academic performance with an average GPA of 3.8 as shown on an undergraduate or graduate transcript.

 EDS is encouraging incoming applicants who can demonstrate concerns about social issues.
 The Financial Aid Committee will read the application essay that is part of the documents requested for the admission to the school.